Abhiram-Laha/Expense-Tracker/README.md

 ## Overview

-The Expense Tracker  is a web-based application designed to help users keep track of their expenses.
-It allows users to input their expenses with details such as category, amount, and date, and displays a list of expenses along with the total amount spent.
-Users can also delete individual expenses if needed.
+Expense Tracker web application to help users manage their finances more effectively.
+This application allows users to track their income and expenses, view their total balance, and manage transactions easily.
+With a user-friendly interface and intuitive design, Expense Tracker simplifies financial management for individuals and promotes better financial habits.

 ## Features

-- Add new expenses with category, amount, and date.
+- Real-time balance calculation
-- Delete individual expenses.
+- Categorization of income and expenses
-- Display total amount of expenses.
+- Transaction history management
-- Modern and stylish design.
+- Responsive design for seamless usage across devices

 ## Screenshots